Federated Continual Learning: Concepts, Challenges, and Solutions: Challenges of Federated Learning

 \paragraph{Non-IID Data} Many machine learning algorithms assume that the training data are independent and identically distributed (IID), meaning each data point is independent of others and follows the same probability distribution.
 When data from different clients violate this assumption, they are considered non-IID.
 These dependencies arise from differences in input space or behavioral differences among clients.

 Differences in input space occur when client \(i\) and client \(j\) contribute to the training and their local datasets have different distributions \( P(x_{i}) \neq P(x_{j})\).
 On the other hand, behavioral differences refer to variations in the way different clients generate, collect, or label their data, leading to different perspectives on events for the machine learning models \( P(y_{i}|x_{i}) \neq P(y_{j}|x_{j})\).
 These differences can impact the performance of machine learning models trained on such datasets.
-Imagine a smart home energy management system deployed across households in different regions, each acting as a client contributing data to a global energy optimization model.
-Client \(i\) in Region A (temperate climate) has energy usage peaks during winter for heating and summer for cooling, with high Heating, Ventilation, and Air Conditioning (HVAC) consumption.
-Client \(j\) in Region B (tropical climate) has consistently high energy usage for cooling year-round.
-Thus, their energy consumption patterns differ significantly (\( P(x_{i}) \neq P(x_{j}) \)).
-Households in Region A follow consistent daily routines, leading to predictable energy usage peaks in the morning and evening.
-In contrast, households in Region B have varied routines, with unpredictable energy usage patterns throughout the day.
-These behavioral differences lead to variations in energy consumption metrics \( P(y_{i}|x_{i}) \neq P(y_{j}|x_{j}) \).
-To address Non-IID data as a prominent challenge in distributed systems, the proposed methods are reviewed here to clarify the importance of each way.
+To address non-IID data as a prominent challenge in distributed systems, the proposed methods are reviewed here to clarify the importance of each approach.